Perturbative confinement in thermal Yang-Mills theories induced by imaginary angular velocity

-Since an extraordinary value of $\omega\sim 10^{22}\,\mathrm{s}^{-1}$ was reported in the heavy-ion collision experiment~\cite{STAR:2017ckg}, especially, the effect of as large $\omega$ as the QCD scale has been attracting theoretical and experimental interests.
-Model calculations implied similarity between the angular velocity and the chemical potential~\cite{Chen:2015hfc}, which was summarized in a form of the QCD phase diagram on a $\omega$-$T$ plane~\cite{Jiang:2016wvv}.
+Since an extraordinary value of $\omega\sim 10^{22}\,\mathrm{s}^{-1}$ was reported in the heavy-ion collision experiment~\cite{STAR:2017ckg}, the effect of as large $\omega$ as the QCD scale has been attracting theoretical and experimental interests.
+Model calculations implied similarity between the angular velocity and the chemical potential~\cite{Chen:2015hfc}, which was summarized in a form of the QCD phase diagram on an $\omega$-$T$ plane~\cite{Jiang:2016wvv}.
 The lattice-QCD simulation suffers from the sign problem at finite $\omega$ in the same way as the finite-$\mu$ case.
 However, the lattice-QCD simulation with the analytical continuation from the imaginary angular velocity $\iomega$ to $\omega$ via $\iomega=-i\omega$ is feasible because $\iomega$ does not cause the sign problem~\cite{Yamamoto:2013zwa,Braguta:2020biu,Braguta:2021jgn}.
 Here, we shall emphasize that such a system with imaginary rotation $\iomega$ is quite intriguing on its own.
-With explicit calculations we show that the pure Yang-Mills theory at sufficiently large $\iomega$ goes through a phase transition from the deconfined to the confined phase even perturbatively.
+With explicit calculations we show that the pure Yang-Mills (YM) theory at sufficiently large $\iomega$ goes through a {confinement} phase transition even perturbatively.